tommyknocker/pdo-database-class/CONTRIBUTING.md

 #### Testing Guidelines

 - **Write tests for new features** - All new functionality must have corresponding tests
-- **Test across dialects** - Ensure compatibility with MySQL, PostgreSQL, and SQLite
+- **Test across dialects** - Ensure compatibility with MySQL, MariaDB, PostgreSQL, and SQLite
 - **Use SharedCoverageTest** for dialect-independent functionality
 - **Use dialect-specific tests** (PdoDbMySQLTest, PdoDbPostgreSQLTest, PdoDbSqliteTest) for dialect-specific features
 - **Test edge cases** - Include tests for error conditions and boundary cases